Paying for your water

 Your water charges

-We wrote to all our tenants in August 2017 to ask their opinions about changing the way they pay for water.
+In August 2017 we asked for our tenants' opinions about changing the way you pay for water.
 We have considered all the feedback carefully and have decided that we will be passing the collection of water charges back to the water companies.

-This means that there will be an important change to the way tenants will be charged for water and wastewater services from April 2018.
+This means that there will be an important change to the way you will be charged for water and wastewater services from April 2018.

-All our tenants have received a letter that tells them what will happen next, how these changes will affect them and what they will need to do.
+All our tenants have received a letter explaining what will happen next, how these changes will affect you and what you will need to do.

 What is going to happen?